cocos-creator/docs-3d-deprecated/en/editor/publish/publish-baidugame.md

     > **Note**: When previewing and debugging, if a prompt appears stating: `The current version of the developer tool can't publish mini program, please update to the latest devtools`.
 This means the **appid** filled in the **Build** panel is the **appid** of the **Baidu Smart Mini Program**, not the **appid** of the **Baidu Mini Game**, please re-apply for the **appid** of the **Baidu Mini Game**.

-## Resource Management for Baidu Mini Game Environment
+## asset Management for Baidu Mini Game Environment

 **Baidu Mini Game** is similar to **WeChat Mini Game**.
 There are restrictions on the package size.
 Assets more than **4MB** must be downloaded via a network request.

 It is recommended to only save script files in the mini-game packages, while other assets are uploaded to the remote server, and downloaded from the remote server as needed.
 The download, cache, and version management of remote assets, **Cocos Creator 3D** has already done it for you.
 The specific implementation logic is similar to the WeChat Mini Game.
-Please refer to the [Resource Management for WeChat Mini Game Environment](./publish-wechatgame.md) documentation for details.
+Please refer to the [asset Management for WeChat Mini Game Environment](./publish-wechatgame.md) documentation for details.

 When the **MD5 Cache** feature of the engine is enabled, the URL of the file will change as the content of the file changes.
-When the game releases a new version, the resources of the old version will naturally become invalid in the cache, and only the new resources can be requested from the server, which achieves the effect of version control.
+When the game releases a new version, the assets of the old version will naturally become invalid in the cache, and only the new assets can be requested from the server, which achieves the effect of version control.

 Specifically, developers need to do the following: